Managing FreeIPA

 By default, Cloudera creates multiple FreeIPA instances and replicates identity management data across all of them.
 Should there be a conflict synchronizing across instances, the system maintains the "last in" content.
 If one of the FreeIPA instances fails to pass the environment's status checks, the overall status for FreeIPA turns gray.
 The FreeIPA clients switch to another FreeIPA instance and the system remains functional.
 After a week in this state, the identity management system may start to fail from certificates expiring and other problems.

-To retrieve a detailed status, use the CDP command-line interface.
-See Show FreeIPA instance status.
+You can retrieve a detailed status of the FreeIPA instances using the CDP CLI.
+For details, see Show FreeIPA instance status.

 FreeIPA failure scenarios